upgrade pip

 install poetry through pipx

-py -m pipx install poetry
+py -m pipx install --user poetry

 Usage